 How Do We Stop It?

-Strategies for Pushing Back Corporate U
+Strategies for Pushing Back Corporate U.

+By David Bordelon

 The thought on many an academic’s mind is how to stop it.
 The “it”?
 The barrage of reports, papers, and interviews stating that higher education needs to embrace “disruptive change,” treat students like customers, and become more entrepreneurial.
-In short, adopt a business model, or like a blacksmith shop in the age of automobiles, find itself a mere curio, a quaint but outmoded heritage industry.
+In short, we must adopt a business model, or like blacksmiths in the age of automobiles, find our work a mere curio, a quaint but outmoded heritage industry.
 This attack comes from all quarters: government, think tanks, even from within the academy itself.

 The response of many academics generally takes two paths: indignation or resignation.
-Reading the comments after one of Thomas Friedman’s “Revolution Hits the Universities” Op Ed takedowns of higher education or the latest Chronicle of Higher Education’s effusion patiently explaining how “How Disruption Can Help Colleges Thrive,” showcases the richness and depth of academics’ response when critiquing an argument.
-The problem is that we’re fighting a rearguard battle, trying to argue rationally where an ideology of “business first” is already established.
-And with papers to grade, research to complete, and articles to write, we end up complaining to each other in the hallways and at faculty parties, or sigh and shrug, getting back to the real work of academia.
+Just read the online comments after one of Thomas Friedman’s op-ed takedowns of higher education to see the richness and depth of academics’ response.
+The problem is we’re fighting a rearguard battle, trying to argue rationally where an ideology of “business first” already has been established.
+And with papers to grade, research to complete, and articles to write, we end up complaining to each other in the hallways, sighing and shrugging, and then getting back to the real work of academia.
 In the meantime, “it” rolls on, powered by think tanks, policy wonks, and college administrators with time to kill.

-But as the ranks of full time faculty steadily shrink, it’s clear that inaction will lead to a race to the bottom.
+But as the ranks of full-time faculty steadily shrink, and as the ranks of “competency-based” and for-profit institutions grow, it’s clear that inaction will lead to a race to the bottom.
 And no one wants to be the last professor cast out of Corporate U.

 So what’s the plan?
 How can faculty stem the “business as usual” tide that permeates so much of the discourse in higher education today?

 What follows are a series of suggestions gleaned from research on higher education trends, education, and psychology.
-Most of them will be familiar – they are things academics know we should do – but collected together they seem less formidable: a way to shift from a shrug to action.
+Most will be familiar – they are things academics know we should do.
+Collected together they seem less formidable: a way to shift from a shrug to action.
 And that is what is needed now: action.
-The suggestions that follow can be loosely grouped into three broad (and hopefully easy to recall) categories: information, communication, determination.
+The suggestions that follow can be loosely grouped into three broad, easy-to-recall categories: information, communication, determination.

 Information

-The public discussion on the future of higher education is filled with disinformation.
-Confusions of purpose, faulty cause and effect, straw men arguments, and false analogies abound.
-What’s first needed is specific information to reshape a mental landscape that has been distorted with the discourse – and thus mental armature – of the corporate world.
+Public discussion on the future of higher education abounds with confusions of purpose, faulty cause and effect, straw men arguments, and false analogies.
+What’s needed is specific, accurate information to reshape a mental landscape that has been distorted with the discourse and mental armature of the corporate world.
 “Credentialing.”
 “Silos.”
 “Stakeholders.”
 “Branding.”
 This is what now passes as cogent thinking about higher education.
 Oddly, despite the recent track record of business in America, these metaphors have somehow captured the imagination of many interested in post-secondary education.
 While it’s easy for academics to dismiss this as the blather of business, the words used to frame discussions about college matter because, as Neil Postman observed in his prescient The End of Education, “A metaphor is not an ornament.
-It is an organ of perception” (174).
+It is an organ of perception.”
 The ramifications for education are many.
 As Postman suggests, “Are [students] patients to be cared for?
 Troops to be disciplined?
 Sons and daughters to be nurtured?
 Personnel to be trained?
-Resources to be developed?”
-(174).
-Given the entrepreneurial bent of the actors currently strutting on the higher education stage, it’s clear that students are resources to be exploited: walking wallets.
-Luckily for academics, the most common arguments invoked to describe college as a business can be easily refuted.
+Resources to be developed?”Given the entrepreneurial bent of the actors currently strutting on the higher education stage, it’s clear they believe students are resources to be exploited: walking wallets.
+Luckily for academics—and students --the most common arguments invoked to describe college as a business can be easily refuted.

 Information: Delivery v.
 Education